-Groups outside of Campus Ministry, both within and outside of Fontbonne University, are allowed to reserve these spaces with the approval of the Director of Campus Ministry.
-Approval for usage will be based upon the nature of the program and availability at the discretion of the Director of Campus Ministry.
+Groups outside of Campus Ministry, both within and outside of Fontbonne University, are allowed to reserve these spaces with the approval of the Coordinator for Service and Spirituality.
+Approval for usage will be based upon the nature of the program and availability at the discretion of the Coordinator for Service and Spirituality.